OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   The scene package is *Viking Village URP* from Unity Asset Store.
   Here is the link: https://assetstore.unity.com/packages/essentials/tutorial-projects/viking-village-urp-29140

   There're still some bugs in the demo.
-Don't mind them, just pay attition to the technique.
+Don't mind them, just pay attention to the technique.

 # Usage
 ##